QCrBox/QCrBox/docs/tutorials/wrap_gui_command.md

 The first step is to create a new QCrBox application container to encapsulate our GUI application within QCrBox.
 Follow the instructions within the [tutorial to create a new QCrBox container](./create_new_qcrbox_container.md), using the following inputs to the commands in the guide (not using the ones shown in the guide):

-- For creating the container, use `qcb init gui_application`.
+- For creating the container, use `qcb init dummy_gui_tutorial`.
 - For application type, select `Interactive GUI (Linux)`.
 - For application slug, enter `dummy_gui_tutorial`.
-- For application name, enter `Dummy GUI`.
+- For application name, enter `Dummy GUI Tutorial`.
 - For application version, enter `0.1.0`.
 - For the remaining fields, feel free to add what you like.